 Liver of Black Bengal goats are mostly affected with parasitic disease like fascioliasis.
-Fascioliasis (Fasciola gigantica) is greatly responsible for hepatic damage of Black Bengal goat and demands immediate attention for taking control and eradication measures.
-Livers of male and female goats both sexes were found to be affected with fascioliasis but severity is higher in Female goats than those of male goats.
-Probably fascioliasis (Fasciola gigantica) is the major cause of reduction of meat production of Black Bengal goats.
+Present study was revealed not only liver but also bile duct and gall bladder are mostly affected with fascioliasis.
+Fascioliasis (Fasciola gigantica) is greatly responsible for damaging bile duct and gall bladder of Black Bengal goat and demands immediate attention for taking control and eradication measures.
+Bile duct and gall bladder of male and female goats both sexes were found to be affected with fascioliasis but severity is higher in Female goats than those of male goats.
+Fascioliasis (Fasciola gigantica) is one of the major causes of reduction of meat production of Black Bengal goats.
 The prevalence of fascioliasis (Fasciola gigantica) is higher in older animals.
 Regular anthelmintic should be used in case of Black Bengal goat from very early age to avoid infection by fascioliasis.
 Infected goat should be administered proper anthelmintic at proper dose without any delay.
 Balanced diet and proper housing system should be maintained to avoid fascioliasis.